 At a more prosaic level, many applications require providing fingerprints and photo (biometrics), which is almost impossible to do without showing up in person.

-The U.S. government is trying to figure out workarounds for these various in-person meetings, but these might be a while in coming.
+The U.S. government is trying to develop workarounds for some in-person meetings.
 For instance, USCIS says that people renewing their work permits (on Form I-765) no longer have to show up for a biometrics appointment if USCIS is able to use their biometric data from a past application.

 If you receive any sort of appointment and have any possible COVID-19 symptoms, you are of course asked to reschedule.